ignaciosm/schedule-app/PLANNING.md

+# MVP
+## Keeping it simple
+I have large ideas for what I want this to be.
+But for now, going to keep it simple and basic.
+The main goal is so my wife doesn't have to use a spreadsheet to make a schedule.
+Going to make that happen, then build on it from there.

+# Eventual Plan
 # General idea of app structure
 - An organizer can create an account for their company.
 - The organizer can assign admins.